terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Pagination.txt

     In case of JavaBean, property name is treated as request parameter name and in case of ``Map`` object, map key name is treated as request parameter.
     URL of the generated query string is encoded in UTF-8.

+    Refer to :ref:`TagLibAndELFunctionsHowToUseELFunctionQuery` for detail specification of the \ ``f:query``\  (URL encoding specification etc).

  .. warning:: **Operations when Query string created using f:query is specified in queryTmpl attribute**

-    It has been found that specifying the query string generated using \ ``f:query``\  in queryTmpl attribute leads to duplication of URL encoding.
+    It has been found that specifying the query string generated using \ ``f:query``\ , in queryTmpl attribute leads to duplication of URL encoding.
 Thus, special characters are not carried forward correctly.

-    This URL encoding duplication can be avoided by using \ ``criteriaCuery``\  attribute which can be used in terasoluna-gfw-web 1.0.1.RELEASE or higher version.
+    This URL encoding duplication can be avoided by using \ ``criteriaQuery``\  attribute which can be used in terasoluna-gfw-web 1.0.1.RELEASE or higher version.

 |